virginiagilliland/sample-node-express-template/README.md

 # Sample Node Express Template

-A template to get started with Node / Express.
-Fork this repository or follow the steps below to create your own:
+Fork this template repository to get started with Node / Express.

+Or follow the steps below to create your own:

 ### Create the repository